 Long-term anxiety is exhausting.
 It can affect your sleep, happiness, relationships and work, and can undermine your self-confidence.
 As scary as it can be when you’re in the middle of it, for the most part anxiety disorders are treatable with professional help.
 When we learn how to stop worry from dominating our thoughts, life becomes a little easier again.
 Joy starts finding its way back in, and we start living with more ease.

 Remember what it was like to feel truly relaxed?
 Anxiety and resulting stress often get in the way of that.
 They can make you feel physically tense and on edge, but with the right tools, such as CBT, talking therapy or medication, you can get a handle on it.

-Johanna Scheutzow, MSc in Organizational Psychiatry and Psychology, King's College London, says that anxiety disorders are, "the most frequent mental health conditions worldwide.
+We spoke to Johanna Scheutzow, MSc in Organizational Psychiatry and Psychology, King's College London, who tells us that anxiety disorders are, "the most frequent mental health conditions worldwide.
 We all know someone who has struggled with anxiety symptoms, as one in three people is affected by anxiety at some point in life."